Name: Dr Ai Lyn Tan

 “I found the Mentoring programme offered by the Academy an invaluable experience; I was supported throughout the whole process right from the beginning when selecting a mentor.
 The matching process was very effective; I certainly benefitted from the mentorship, and would highly recommend the programme to others.”

 When I began the process of finding a mentor, I did not know any of the Fellows on the list particularly well, so the Academy team stepped in and helped significantly to calmly narrow the list down to the most suitable mentors for my objectives.

 My personal criteria included a mentor who was ideally in the same specialty so they understand the topic area relevant to my future career (though this is not always necessary for others), and that they should also be within a relatively easy commute as I prefer to meet my mentor face-to-face.
 With a few names from the Academy, I discussed the list with some of my informal mentors, and eventually decided on one.

-I would definitely recommend the scheme, and would recommend starting sooner rather than later.
-I only acted on selecting a formal mentor via the Academy during the third of my five year Fellowship, but that was because I had only just started thinking about what I would like to do post-fellowship.
+I would definitely recommend the programme, and would recommend starting sooner rather than later.
+I only acted on selecting a formal mentor via the Academy during the third year of my five year fellowship, but that was because I had only just started thinking about what I would like to do post-fellowship.

 The Academy programme is unique because there is a lot of guidance about the mentoring relationship itself.
 I felt the matching or pairing process was an invaluable and effective service.
 The Academy also has a large ‘database’ of very experienced Fellows, making it more feasible to select a mentor.